 Bodie California Ghost Town Pictures

 Here’s a Bodie house.
-What’s so cool about this ghost town is most of the houses all still have furniture in them.
+What’s so cool about this ghost town is most of the homes all still have furniture in them.
 It’s like the owners woke up one day and just left.

 I love this house below!
-As you can see the owners kept adding on and adding on.
-If my memory serves me correctly, this house was one of the only ones that had an outhouse attached to it in the back of the house.
+As you can see, the owners kept adding on and adding on.
+If my memory serves me correctly, this house was one of the only ones with an outhouse attached to it in the back of the house.

 The red-headed girl walking towards the back of the house is my daughter #3. 😀

 Interior view of one of the Bodie, CA houses.

 In the interior photo below, there are still jackets hanging on hooks.

 Here’s a small bedroom.
 It looks like they had used some cloth as wallpaper.

 I believe these scales were used to weigh gold.